emaloney/CleanroomConcurrency/README.md

 In the example above, `df` is constructed with an `instantiator` closure.
 If `df.value()` is called when there is no `NSDateFormatter` associated with the key "`Events.dateFormatter`" in the calling thread's `theadDictionary`, the `instantiator` will be invoked to create a new `NSDateFormatter`.

 Using thread-local storage as a cheap cache is best suited for cases where the long-term expense of acquiring read locks every time the object is accessed is greater than the expense of creating a new instance multiplied by the number of unique threads that will access the value.

+### API documentation

+For detailed information on using CleanroomConcurrency, [API documentation](https://rawgit.com/emaloney/CleanroomConcurrency/master/Documentation/index.html) is available.

+## About

+The Cleanroom Project is an experiment in re-imagining Gilt's iOS codebase in a legacy-free incarnation that embraces the latest Apple technology.

+We'll be tracking the most up-to-date releases of Swift, iOS and Xcode, and we'll be [open-sourcing major portions of our code](https://github.com/gilt/Cleanroom#open-source-by-default) as we go.

+### Contributing

+CleanroomConcurrency is in active development, and we welcome your contributions.

+If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).

+### Acknowledgements

+[API documentation for CleanroomConcurrency](https://rawgit.com/emaloney/CleanroomConcurrency/master/Documentation/index.html) is generated using [Realm](http://realm.io)'s [jazzy](https://github.com/realm/jazzy/) project, maintained by [JP Simard](https://github.com/jpsim) and [Samuel E. Giddins](https://github.com/segiddins).